radcampaign/adr/0004-use-markdown-for-adrs.md

 - ADRs will be easy to create in familiar code editors, and will appear with rich formatting on Github.
-- It is not guaranteed that Markdown will capture the structure of ADRs in a way that is machine-parseable, this could present challenges if we decide to migrate to some other way of managing this content.
+- It is not guaranteed that Markdown will capture the structure of ADRs in a way that is machine-parseable; this could present challenges if we decide to migrate to some other way of managing this content.